Morphine Love Dion: Personal life

-Morphine Love Dion is from Hialeah, in Florida's Miami metropolitan area.
-They are nonbinary, describing themself as "more to the femme side."
-Their drag mother is Athena Dion.
-She is of Nicaraguan descent.
+Outside of drag, Orozco identifies as nonbinary and leans "more to the femme side."

-On July 23, 2024, an Uber seating Dion and fellow Drag Race contestant Kaos crashed into the center divider wall on the Interstate 10 freeway in Jefferson Park, Los Angeles, a second vehicle then collided with the car, killing one and injured an additional 10, including Dion and Kaos.
-Dion's Instagram account later made a statement on their behalf stating that they "suffered multiple injuries but is grateful to be alive.", also requesting to "Please keep her in your thoughts and prayers.
+On 23 July 2024, an Uber vehicle containing Dion and fellow Drag Race contestant Kaos crashed into the center divider wall on the Interstate 10 freeway in Jefferson Park, Los Angeles.
+A second vehicle then collided with the car, killing one and injured an additional 10, including Dion and Kaos.
+Dion's Instagram account later made a statement on their behalf stating that they "suffered multiple injuries but [were] grateful to be alive," requesting that fans "[p]lease keep her in your thoughts and prayers.
 Some space and time is appreciated as she focuses on healing."
-Later, she posted an update to her Instagram clarifying her injuries, which included a fractured collarbone, a broken jaw which required surgery to repair, and losing several of her teeth, stating that she was "still a bit sad and traumatized but extremely grateful and happy to be alive.”
+Later, she posted an update to her Instagram clarifying her injuries, which included a fractured collarbone, a broken jaw which required surgery to repair, and several lost teeth, stating that she was "still a bit sad and traumatized but extremely grateful and happy to be alive."